Lower Cow Creek, Island Creek Day Use Area, Oregon

 Riddle Rockhounding

-Nickel Mountain Mine - Riddle RockhoundingA big tailing pile of rocks right by the gate of an an old nickel mine provides the opportunity to find garnierite and chrysoprase.
-The site is located at Cow Creek Back County Byway, 3 miles southwest of a small city of Riddle.
+Nickel Mountain Mine - Riddle RockhoundingA big tailing pile of rocks right by the gate of an old nickel mine provides the opportunity to find garnierite and chrysoprase.
+The site is located at Cow Creek Back County Byway, 3 miles southwest of the small city of Riddle.

 West Fork & Cow Creek Railroad Bridges